How to buy Oil Search shares

-Oil Search Limited explores for, develops, and produces oil and gas properties in Papua New Guinea, the United States, and Australia.
-The company operates through PNG Business Unit and Alaska Business Unit segments.
-It is involved in the development, production, and sale of hydrocarbons, liquefied natural gas, crude oil, natural gas, condensate, naphtha, and other refined products; and power generation activities.
-As of December 31, 2019, the company's proved and probable reserves, and contingent resources comprised 497.0 million barrels of oil and condensate; and 6,737.0 billion cubic feet of gas.
-Oil Search Limited was founded in 1929 and is based in Port Moresby, Papua New Guinea.
+Oil Search Limited explores for, develops, and produces oil and gas properties primarily in Papua New Guinea, the United States, and Australia.
+It operates through PNG Business Unit and Alaska Business Unit segments.
+The company is involved in the exploration, development, production, and sale of hydrocarbons, liquefied natural gas, crude oil, natural gas, condensate, naphtha, and other refined products; and power generation activities.
+As of December 31, 2020, its proved and probable reserves, and contingent resources comprised approximately 547.2 million barrels of oil and condensate; and 3,956.4 billion cubic feet of gas.
+The company was incorporated in 1929 and is based in Port Moresby, Papua New Guinea.

 Frequently asked questions

 Amazon Prime Day’s best deals on big-ticket items: Up to 46% off

 From segways to stand up paddle boards, these are the best Prime Day savings on the most expensive items.

 Nacon RIG 500 Pro HC Gen 2 review: Super comfortable gaming headphones

 The Nacon Rig 500 Pro HC headphones have wide console and PC compatibility, Dolby Atmos licensing and a genuinely comfortable design, even for longer gaming sessions.

 Oppo Find X3 Neo 5G review: Oppo’s better flagship phone